laurendunn/pymedtermino/README.rst

 PyMedTermino has been created at the LIMICS reseach lab, University Paris 13, Sorbonne Paris Cité, INSERM UMRS 1142, Paris 6 University, by Jean-Baptiste Lamy.
-PyMedTermino is available under the GNU LGPL licence.
+PyMedTermino is available under the GNU LGPL licence and has been described in the following scientific article (please cite it if you use PyMedTermino !):

+Lamy JB, Venot A, Duclos C.
+`PyMedTermino: an open-source generic API for advanced terminology services. <http://ebooks.iospress.nl/volumearticle/39485>`_
+Stud Health Technol Inform 2015;210:924-928

 In case of trouble, please contact Jean-Baptiste Lamy <jean-baptiste.lamy *@* univ-paris13 *.* fr>